kwesinavilot/zhuzh/README.md

 - SpaceX Twitter Images (Unofficial)

 ## SpaceX Wallpaper Source:
-The beautiful wallpapers displayed in WallyWally are sourced from the official SpaceX Twitter page (https://twitter.com/SpaceX/media).
+The beautiful wallpapers displayed in Zhuzh are sourced from the official SpaceX Twitter page (https://twitter.com/SpaceX/media).

 ## Installation (Unpacked Extension)
 **Important Note: This extension is currently not available on the Chrome Web Store.
 You can install it by loading the unpacked extension folder in Chrome.**